ahmed839/new-react/README.md

 // babel is such a good library
 // Babel is a open source javascript Compiler

-#React Component
+# React Component
 // Class Based Component - OLD
 // Functional Component  - New - just a normal javascript Function wich return some JSX. and returns a bunch of react Element
 // whenever you need to component you can be reuse

-//Props
+# Props
 //props is just a normal argument to a function,
 // passing a prop to a component is just like passing argument to a function

-// Key
+# Key
 whenever you have use map and loop u have to write the key.dont use key as an key index its mention in official document .
 Keys help React identify which items have changed, are added, or are removed.
 Keys should be given to the elements inside the array to give the elements a stable identity:

-// Export and import in React
+# Export and import in React
 There are two types of React one is default export second is named export. suppose i have to export multiple things i have to use named export

+-Default Export/Import
+export default Component;
+import Component from "path";

+-Named Export/Import
+Export const Component
+import{Component} from "path";

+# React Hooks
+- (Normal Javascript utility Functions)
+- they are two very important Hooks
+- useState() - Superpowerful State variables in react js
+- useEffect()